gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

      environment: production
    ```

-    This `.gitlab-ci.yml` creates jobs that invokes some predefined commands to
+    This `.gitlab-ci.yml` creates jobs that invoke some predefined commands to
     build and deploy your functions to your cluster.

     `Serverless.gitlab-ci.yml` is a template that allows customization.